 Second, the time of driving rules can make your initial refusal much more damaging to your case.
 In the time between the initial Breathalyzer request and the arrival of field blood draw, your BAC could increase, potentially bumping you into a higher DWI category.

 Myth #3: The Only Way To Handle a DWI is a Plea Deal

 Of all the drunk driving myths, nothing frustrates me more than seeing good people plead guilty to DWI based on shoddy evidence and bad police work.
 You don’t have to join the Texas DWI statistics.
 Contrary to popular belief, DWI charges can be fought and beaten in court, or dismissed outright—but you’ll never know without enlisting proper representation.
 Whether it’s a DWI, possession of a controlled substance, or even intoxication manslaughter, a skilled Houston DWI attorney is your best shot at protecting your freedom and reputation.

 Fighting DWI charges is possible, but it requires a special set of knowledge and skills to debunk the bad science and cloudy laws surrounding DWI in Texas.
-Having won “Not Guilty” verdicts in cases involving both blood and breath analysis, I possess the unique expertise necessary to handle even the most complicated DWI cases.
+Having won numerous 100 “Not Guilty” verdicts in cases involving both blood and breath analysis, I possess the unique expertise necessary to handle even the most complicated DWI cases, including intoxication assault and manslaughter charges.
 If you or a loved one have been charged with DWI, throwing in the towel early may not be your best option.
 Contact me and the team at Thiessen Law Firm today to schedule a free consultation and let’s explore your options.

 For even more Houston DWI facts and information, download our free eBook!